Posted on : June 9, 2021 by Clinic One Team on Sexual Health

 Top 5 Sexual Problems in Men: Causes, Symptoms, and Effective Treatments for Male Sexual Dysfunction

 Sexual problems are those complications that inhibit people from having optimal sexual satisfaction with their partners.
-In other words, the sexual problem is referred to any difficulties in having or during sex that prevents people from obtaining the desired level of satisfaction.
+In other words, a sexual problem is referred to any difficulties in having or during sex that prevents people from obtaining the desired level of satisfaction.

 The sexual problem may arise at different levels of the sexual reaction cycle namely arousal (erectile dysfunction), or orgasm (premature, or delayed ejaculation).

 Hence it is essential to distinguish where and at which state the problem is so that the exact nature of the problem could be ascertained.

 As sexual activity is a coordinated function of hormonal, psychological, and neurological systems, thereby it is vitally important that all these pathways are in sync for optimal sexual health.

 Moreover, blood vessels, penile integrity, and nerves must also be in shape to obtain an adequate erection and its maintenance during a satisfactory sexual relationship.

 Similarly, muscles and nerves coordinate to achieve optimal ejaculation as a physiological passageway for the sperms starting from the testicles into the urethra.

 Thus, this is a reason why elucidating a sexual problem could be quite tricky without professional help.

 It is estimated that almost 31% of men and 43% of women are subjected to sexual problems.